radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 operations.
 More detail on that can be found in [the implementation](https://github.com/automerge/automerge) and in [the paper](https://arxiv.org/abs/1608.03960).

-Despite all the complexity under the hood the API of automerge is relatively simple.
+Despite all the complexity under the hood, the API of automerge is relatively simple.
 Automerge works in terms of "documents", a document is a single log of changes.
 Every time you modify an automerge document you generate a new entry for the change log.
 Each change is just some bytes.
 When you receive changes